DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-12-mvp-add-location.md

 ---
 title: Minimum viable Add training location
 description: A replication of what’s available on UCAS.
-For if we don’t have time to build school autocompletes and other features, with everything else.
+For if we do not have time to build school autocompletes and other features, with everything else.
 date: 2019-02-12
 screenshots:
   items: